 Esau was willing to give up everything just for a bowl of stew.
 He allowed his physical discomfort to distort his sense of need.
 He allowed his flesh to make a decision that would alter his life.
 At that moment, he felt like all the blessings in the world would be useless if he were dead.

 What are we willing to give up to meet our immediate need?
 What do we sacrifice in order to fulfill the NOW?

 How do we allow fear to override faith in our circumstances?

 I have done it.
 We all have done it at one time or another.

-The problem with instant gratification is it often comes with regret.
+The problem with instantaneous gratification is it often comes with regret.
 Once we get what we wanted we soon realize the extent of what we gave up to get it.
+We realize we settled in many cases.
 It could be what we gave up was something of great value or it could be that we gave up our peace.

-Esau, I am sure, likely ate his stew and soon regretted what he gave up for it.
+Esau, I am sure, likely ate his stew and, as soon as his need was met, he realized just what he gave up to get it and it paled in comparison.
 He probably lived with that regret for quite some time.

-If we receive instant gratification often enough, we lose the ability to be patient.
+If we receive instantaneous gratification often enough, we can easily lose the willingness to wait on God and for what He has for us.
 We lose the ability to manage expectations because we want what we want when we want it.

 We become driven by our flesh and its wants, rather than by the Spirit.
-We, in essence, remove God from the situation.
+In essence, we remove God from the situation.